The Best End-Of-Year Money Moves To Make

 The limits on how much you can contribute to your HSA in 2024 are $4,150 for self-only coverage and $8,300 for family coverage.
 HSAs are amazing savings vehicles for several reasons.
 First, all contributions you make to an HSA are either pre-tax (if you make them through your employer) or tax-deductible (if you’re making the contributions on your own).
 Also, the money you save grows tax-deferred, and it can be used tax-free for eligible medical expenses at any time.
 In other words, money in an HSA equals big tax savings for you!

 Unlike a Flexible Spending Account (FSA), you don’t have to use the money in an HSA by a certain deadline — the money is yours to use forever.
-Your HSA contributions can be used for health insurance deductibles, copayments, dental or vision care, prescription drugs and over-the-counter medications at any point throughout your life.
+Your HSA contributions can be used for health insurance deductibles, copayments, dental or vision care, prescription drugs, and over-the-counter medications at any point throughout your life.
 Or, if you so choose, you can hang onto the money in your HSA until retirement.
-After you turn 65, you can withdraw HSA money for any reason, penalty free… But in order for HSA withdrawals to come out tax free, they need to be used on a qualified medical expense.
+After you turn 65, you can withdraw HSA money for any reason, penalty-free… But for HSA withdrawals to come out tax-free, they need to be used on a qualified medical expense.
 (Withdrawals made for any other reason get taxed at your ordinary income tax rate.)

 Lastly, Gather Documents You’ll Need Come Tax Time